Code-Institute-Submissions/millionaire-quiz-game/README.md

 # Millionaire Quiz Game
 ## A quiz game for Code Institute Javascript Milestone 2 Project

 The game is a simplified version of popular TV Quiz Show - Who Wants to be a Millionaire.

 Each player has 12 questions to answer - the main prize is €1 Million.
 During the online game each player can use 3 chances.
-They will hide 2 incorrect answers from the set.
+Each chance will hide 2 incorrect answers from the set.

 Link to live project here: [Quiz Game][1]
 ----
 # UX